Seller's "Under-Contract" Transaction Process

 Below is a Summary of the "Under-Contract" Process:

 Once you accept a Buyer’s offer (or your counter-offer is accepted by the Buyer) your home is then “Under Contract" (in-Escrow).
 Although under contract, we still have much work to do to ensure a successful closing.
-Many of these steps will have strict deadline dates applied, and if not completed properly and on time, could cause forfeiture of the contract and loss of the sale.
-You might also be liable for a penalty amount equal to the earnest money due to the Buyer.
+Many of these steps will have strict deadline dates applied, and if not completed properly and on time, could cause forfeiture of the contract and loss of the sale, and even worse, you could be liable for a penalty amount equal to the earnest money due to the Buyer.
 Just remember, we are your guide throughout this entire process.

 This is the date that the seller or the buyer accepts the offer, or last counter-offer, hereby placing the property under contract.
 Many dates throughout the transaction process may be based on the "Acceptance Date".